By Sam Makhoul

 8. Mix It Up By Using Your Opposite Hand And Foot:

-Our founder, Sam Makhoul commonly tries to use his left hand whenever he can, especially before he have to do some creative thinking.
+Our founder, Sam Makhoul commonly tries to use his left hand whenever he can, especially before he has to do some creative thinking.
 Why?

 9. Have Afternoon Naps – Yep, Napping Is Allowed: